Airport security repercussions due to the September 11 attacks: Criticism

 With regard to the 2015 Germanwings flight 9525 crash incident, a suicide by pilot where the captain was unable to regain access to the flight deck, some have stated that security features added to commercial airliners after 9/11 actually work against the safety of such planes.

 Lawsuit

 In 2003, John Gilmore sued United Airlines, Southwest Airlines, and then-U.S. Attorney General John Ashcroft, arguing that requiring passengers to show identification before boarding domestic flights is tantamount to an internal passport, and is unconstitutional.
 Gilmore lost the case, known as Gilmore v.
 Gonzales, and an appeal to the U.S. Supreme Court was denied.

+Privacy issues

+Air security and restrictions after the September, 2001 terrorist attacks have helped prevent further attacks from happening, but many Americans have issues with their privacy when traveling.
+The Computer-Assisted Passenger Prescreening System (CAPPS), was first implemented in the late 1990's by the FFA.
+CAPPS flagged 6 of the 19 terrorists that were part of the attacks in 2001.
+The concern with CAPPS was that it also flagged 65,000 other passengers that day.
+Many Americans viewed this as a threat to their privacy and their information.
+CAPPS II was created post 9/11 and was created for the same purpose of preventing terrorist attacks and ensuring the safety of Americans.
+Many Americans had issues with CAPPS II because they believe that it racially and politically profiled passengers.
+In 2004, the TSA was delayed in testing and developing CAPPS II because they could not obtain passenger data because of privacy concerns.